stuartkeith/reasonml-sequencer/README.md

 ## Setup

 - `npm install`
-- `npm run watch` to generate the JavaScript files
+- `npm start` to generate the JavaScript files
 - `npm run serve` to run the development server (http://localhost:1234)
 - `npm test` to run tests